SysML Open Source Specification Project

 The SysML.org web provides information, specifications, and resources related to the Systems Modeling Language (SysML) open source specification project, founded by the SysML Partners in 2003.
 The SysML open source specification is publicly available for download, and includes an open source license for distribution and use.

-SysML is a specified as a profile (dialect) of the Unified Modeling Language™ (UML™), the industry standard for modeling software-intensive systems, so SysML is frequently implemented as a plugin for popular UML modeling tools.
+Why do Systems Engineers need SysML?
 During the last decade SysML has evolved into enabling technology for Model-Based Systems Engineering (MBSE), a Systems Engineering paradigm that emphasizes the application of rigorous visual modeling principles and best practices to Systems Engineering activities throughout the System Development Life Cycle (SDLC).
 These Systems Engineering activities include, but are not limited to, requirements analysis and verification, functional analysis and allocations, performance analysis, trade studies, and system architecture specification.
-For further information about MBSE and MBSE tools that use SysML check out the Model-Based Systems Engineering Forum.
+For more information about MBSE and MBSE tools that use SysML check out the Model-Based Systems Engineering Forum and SysMLtools.com webs.